brf-f/Kazakh-Invader-bot/README.md

 # Kazakh Invader bot
  A discord bot for discord friend groups.

+ <h6>This is just the public version of the bot, some features may have been changed and/or removed compared to the real version to hide sensitive information</h6>

  # How to run it
 You first have to create an application in the Discord Developer portal and get a token from there.
 Put the token in the .env file.
 <br>